gauxs/gostdlib/README.md

 # Gostdlib

-**gostdlib** is an effort to build a standard library for Go.
-It include production ready implementation of advanced datastructures.
+**gostdlib** is an effort to build a standard library of production ready implementation of advanced datastructures in Go.

 ## Data structures
 -   Segment tree